CLI & Scriptability API

 crystl merge --gem myapp --shard opal --json

 Returns a structured result: success (with a commit count), nothingToMerge, dirty, conflicts, failed, or notIsolated.
-Conflicts and dirty trees are left for you to resolve in the Isolation panel; merge never forces.
+The result includes the branch it merged into.
+Conflicts and dirty trees are left for you to resolve from the shard tab’s merge badge; merge never forces.

 hero